Japanuspus/adventofcode/2022/README.md

 Used BFS to map exterior while counting external surfaces.
 Seems pretty optimal.

 Only clunkyness was some error mapping in going from `Vec` to array, and my bounds handling for the exterior.

+## Day 20: Grove Positioning System (300ms)

+Coded my first solution to use input value directly as key, without noticing that the real input had duplicates.
+Was accepted by the `collec::<HashMap<...>>`, so took me a debug session to spot he issue.

+**Extension** Use a typed indexing system. `typed_vec` is one that looks appicable.

+**Extension** Use a more optimized shuffle value that chooses the shortest route between left and right.